-CENTER TUBE: Component of an element or cartridge which supports the media at the center or smallest diameter.
+CENTER TUBE: Component of an element or cartridge which supports the media at the center or at the smallest diameter.

 CHANNEL: To cut grooves or lines in or through the solids deposited on the media, or through the media itself.
 Also, may be described as a breakthrough in the media which would result in a bypass.

 CLEANER BLADES: Stationary blades located between stacked discs of a metallic self-cleaning filter cartridge to comb out dirt particles as the cartridge is rotated.

 CLOUD POINT: Temperature of a petroleum oil which paraffin, wax or other solid substances begin to crystallize out or separate from solution when the oil is chilled under definite prescribed conditions.

 COAGULANT: That which produces agglomeration of suspended solids.

 COALESCER: A mechanical device which united discrete droplets of one phase prior to being separated from a second phase.
 Can be accomplished only when both phases are immiscible.
 Requires a tight media which is preferentially wettable and, by its nature of being tight, the media is also a good filtering material.
 Good coalescing permits gravity separation of the discontinuous phase.
 Coalescing may be accomplished by only a coalescer cartridge when the specific gravities of the two phases are widely separated.
 As the gravities difference become less, the two stage principle is generally required where finely coalesced discontinuous droplets are repelled by the second stage separator cartridge.

 COALESCING: The action of uniting of small droplets of one liquid preparatory to its being separated from another liquid.

 COLLAPSE PRESSURE: The pressure impressed across a filter element (cartridge).
 Sufficient to cause collapse of the element.

 COMBINATION: A filter medium composed of two or more types, grade or arrangements of filter media to provide proportion which are not available in a single filter medium.

 CONTAMINANT: Anything in the fluid that should not be there.